Polaroid OneStep 2

 Polaroid’s OneStep Land Camera 1000 is one of the most iconic cameras ever.
 The design is recognizable, so it comes as no surprise to find out that Polaroid Originals decided to return to the roots and launch a similar camera with a modern twist.
 OneStep 2 will look very familiar to you because it still has many of the original details such as a big shutter button in a red color, as well as a sloped backside.
 A rainbow logo is a nice addition that connects OneStep 2 with its predecessor.

 Even though Polaroid OneStep 2 might look retro, this camera is very current.
-For instance, you can charge the battery through a micro USB port and keep a track of the remaining shots.
+For instance, you can charge the battery through a micro USB port and keep track of the remaining shots.
 The flash is adjustable and you may select the strength you might need in a given situation.
-Not to forget that battery can last for a very long time regardless of how much you use the camera.
+Not to forget that the battery can last for a very long time regardless of how much you use the camera.